looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

 ## Getting Started for Development

-1. Clone or download a copy of this template to your development machine, if you haven't already cloned the entire repo.
+1. Clone or download a copy of this repository to your development machine.

    ```
    # cd ~/ Optional, your user directory is usually a good place to git clone to.